dartmouth-cs98/hack-a-thing-1-unown/README.md

 Hack-a-thing 1 for CS98

-Qieong Li and Xinchen Zhao
+Qirong Li and Xinchen Zhao

 ### Our Project